ALBERTA

 (1885), Ponoka FORT WIKI

 An Alberta Field Force military post built during the Riel Rebellion, commanded by Capt.
 John Ostell.
+They fortified the former HBC store at Battle River Crossing, which had recently been abandoned and then looted by Cree Indians.
 In use only 50 days (May - June).
 Not shown to be in use by the NWMP on an 1888 map.
 No remains.
-The town was settled in 1905.
+The town was resettled by anglo whites in 1905.
 Of interest in town is the Fort Ostell Museum, located at 5320 54th Street at Centennial Park (admission fee), with exhibits of the fort.

 Fort Ethier